Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Proofs of Theoretical Results

-According to \Cref{prop:copula-to-mrv-distribution}, a sufficient condition to ensure that $\tilde{\mathbf{X}}$ has an MRV distribution is that $\mathbf{P}=(P_1,\dots,P_n)$ has a survival MRV copula and the dominant marginal has a regularly varying tailed distribution. \Cref{asmp:p-alternative} (ii) directly provides the former one.
+\PowerIncrease* \begin{proof} By \Cref{lemma:mrv-robust-to-shift}, without loss of generality, the lower bound of $F$ can be assumed as 0.
+According to \Cref{prop:copula-to-mrv-distribution}, a sufficient condition to ensure that ${\mathbf{X}}$ has an MRV distribution is that $\mathbf{P}=(P_1,\dots,P_n)$ has a survival MRV copula and the dominant marginal has a regularly varying tailed distribution. \Cref{asmp:p-alternative} (ii) directly provides the former one.
 Without loss of generality, we suppose $1\in I_{\mathbf{P}}$ satisfying \Cref{asmp:p-alternative} (iii) and let

 According to \Cref{lemma:assmp-1-iii-ensure-rv}, the cumulative distribution function of $P_1$ is $t^\beta h(t)$ where $h(t)$ is slowly varying at $0$.
 Then for any $i\in I_{\mathbf{P}}$,

 For any $i\notin I_{\mathbf{P}}$,